organisciak/dissertation/document/5_design_objective.md

 Boards are user-specific, created by a user with a title, description, category, and optional map.

 In the words of the company materials, Pinterest features three primary purposes: saving (as pins), organizing (into boards), and discovery [@_about_].
-In this way, it is organized in a way familiar to library and archival communities, distribution online images with an eye toward discoverability and curation.
+In this way, it is organized in a way familiar to library and archival communities, distributing online images with an eye toward discoverability and curation.

 It is also a large-scale site of descriptive crowdsourcing, recalling past trends in social bookmarking (i.e. the eventually doomed _del.icio.us_) but with a visual spin to the bookmarking activity.
 Users describe pins and categorize them into boards; describe, title, and categorize boards; and contribute various social information, such as comments, repins[^repin], and voting (in the form of 'heart'-ing).